joshbgreen/fsd-gitproject/readme.txt

         shows all of the commits who by, comment for git and then an id for each commit

     branches :
+        branches allow you to take a copy of the files make edits ect. git branch <branch name>
+            this creates a new branch
         git branch
+            shows the branches available in the git log the asterisk shows you what branch you are currently working in git checkout <branch name>
+            this will switch you to a different branch